Slide 1 of 11

 For vacationers on the West Coast, the space shuttle Endeavor is on display at the California Science Center in Los Angeles.
 The science center has a handful of other awesome spaceflight artifacts, including the Apollo-Soyuz command module that joined American and Russian spacecraft together in orbit in 1975; the Gemini 11 capsule that flew two human passengers into space in 1966; and the Mercury-Redstone 2 capsule that took Ham the chimpanzee into space.

 The California Science Center is a massive science museum with lots of hands-on activities, so it's great for kids.
 Admission to the center is free, but visitors must pay for admission to IMAX movies and special exhibits.

 Shuttle carrier aircraft and space shuttle replica: Houston

-Earlier this year, Space Center Houston (the visitor complex associated with Johnson Space Center) opened a new exhibit featuring the 747 aircraft known as NASA 905 that ferried the space shuttle to and from various locations on Earth.
+Space Center Houston (the visitor complex associated with Johnson Space Center) hosts an exhibit featuring the 747 aircraft known as NASA 905 that ferried the space shuttle to and from various locations on Earth.
 (While the shuttle's glider design allowed it to land on Earth when re-entering the atmosphere from space, it could not take off and fly alone in Earth's atmosphere.
 Hence, any local trips required that it piggyback onto a converted airplane.)